n1c00o/nc0-fr/src/index.md

 ## Selected works

 - [**staticgovanityurls**](/work/staticgovanityurls.html): Simple scripts to
-  generate static documents to use custom domain names in Go import paths
+  generate static documents to use custom domain names in Go import paths.
+- [**crocc**](/work/crocc.html): Crocc is a simple and fast static-site generator based on Markdown.

 ## Blog